webbgroup/certified-aws-solutions-architect-associate/3-aws-serverless/dynamodb.md

 - The cache is multi AZ (3 nodes minimum recommended for production)
 - It is secure (Encryption at rest with KMC, VPC, IAM, CloudTrail)

+Use it primarily for DB Caches, vs Elasticache for storage of the Aggregated Result Set

 ## DynamoDB Streams

 - Changes in DynamoDB (Create, Update, Delete) can end up in a DynamoDB stream - change log of everything happened in the table